ordina-jworks/ordina-jworks.github.io/_posts/2017-08-03-Browser Security Features.md

 Once again the specifications are exactly the same but it won't block loading or execution of disallowed resources and simply report violations.
 You can then use the reports it generates to decide what you need to allow in your actual CSP header, before you deploy it (and break your site).

+### Should I use it?
+CSP has some risks: it can break your site's functionality, but overall it's relatively easy to test it.
+The `report-uri` directive allows you to monitor if there are any issues and you can use the report-only version of the header to easily validate the setup you're planning in the wild.
+If you have a system that relies a lot on third party content, it might not be for you.
+For everyone else, try out the Report-Only header and see if you get any issues.

 ## Subresource integrity
 When you're developing a web application, you'll often depend on some javascript frameworks such as angular or jQuery.
 Loading these files from a CDN can speed up load times from your application, since it's quite likely that the user already has a cached version of the script available.